-Employer-employee insurance is like a full suite of protection plans that assist your workforce in times of medical distress.
+Employer-employee insurance is like a full suite of protection plans that assist your workforce in medical distress.

-With a good worker’s insurance policy in place, your nine-to-five operatives and their kin are shielded from the unpredictable nature of life.
+This is why getting a group health insurance cover is a no-brainer for organizations.
+With a good worker’s insurance policy in place, your nine-to-five operatives and their kin are protected from life’s unpredictable nature.

-How? – In harsh times, the insurance policy will act as a financial cushion if anything were to happen to any of your employees.
-Even better, teams can include their family members under the master plan and avail cover against emergency hospitalisation and accidental injuries.
+How? – In harsh times, the insurance policy will act as a financial cushion if anything happens to any of your employees.
+Teams can include their family members under the master plan and avail cover against emergency hospitalisation and accidental injuries.
 This policy is designed to cover the relevant hospital bills and medical expenses incurred by you in times of an emergency.

 In short, money matters, and so does your health.
 We do not want you to lose any of the two.
 It is better to keep them in the best state possible.
 As a co-founder of a budding startup, SME, or even a big conglomerate, an ideal method to instrument such a protective scenario is by getting a comprehensive employee-employer insurance scheme.

-Employee-employer insurance works on providing uniform health cover to each member of the organisation.
+Employee employer insurance works on providing uniform health coverage to each member of the organisation.
 An employer purchases a group life or group health plan for its workers at zero cost to the employee’s wages.
 It is a benefit of working in the company.
 Yes, you read this correctly.
-As an employee, you need not pay a single penny to avail health cover for yourself and your family under a group scheme.
+As an employee, you need not pay a single penny to avail yourself and your family of health insurance under a group scheme.

-For example, the next table summarises the four basic plan types commonly included in corporate insurance coverage in India.
+For example, the following table summarises the four basic plan types commonly included in corporate insurance coverage in India.

 Apart from being legally employed, your age should be between 18 and 60 years to meet the minimum criterion.
 In the case of an organisation:

 Still don’t connect with points 1-7?
-No worries, with Plum Insurance, get health membership benefits starting at INR 85 per month for teams as small as two.
+No worries, with Plum Insurance, you get health membership benefits starting at INR 85 per month for teams of all sizes.

 Listed are the income tax benefits if you are an employee under an E-E policy.

-- There are multiple benefits to claim depending on group term life, personal accident, or group insurance plans.
+- Depending on group term life, personal accident, or group insurance plans, there are multiple benefits to claim.

 - Employees get to secure their families free of cost.